Two die in horror crash near Queenstown

 "Our crews assessed and treated one patient in a moderate condition, and four patients in a minor condition; all were transported to Lakes District Hospital by road."

+Police said this afternoon the Serious Crash Unit had conducted a scene examination and inquiries into the circumstances of the crash were continuing.

-Fire and Emergency NZ crews from Arrowtown, Frankton and Queenstown attended the scene.
+Fire and Emergency NZ crews from Arrowtown, Frankton and Queenstown also attended.